Compare Quotes in 2 Minutes

 Many people think that just because a modular home costs less than a traditional one, the insurance will also be much cheaper.
 Unfortunately, this is not always true, and in many cases, you might end up paying as much for mobile home coverage as your neighbor for a standard brick house.

-As an average home, your mobile house is a significant investment, and you need to protect it adequately.
+Your mobile house is a significant investment as an average home, and you need to protect it adequately.
 So, getting not just the cheapest manufactured home insurance policy but the best coverage that adequately protects you from catastrophic events.
 Generally speaking, you will pay around $300 to $1,200 annually for your modular home insurance.
 Many factors go into pricing your coverage, including:

 1. The area you live in

 Geographical regions with a higher propensity for fires, tornados, or other severe natural events will cost more to insure your manufactured home.